 Someone who had no idea how unfinished my emotional business truly was.

-So, I acquiesced to an existence of someone at the end of their emotional life – always reverting back to the loss of my soulmate, “the one.”
+My existence became that of always reverting back to the loss of my soulmate, The One.
 My only shot at Happily Ever After that had come and gone.

-How do you deal with going through the motions of life while your heart is with someone that never gave you closure?
+How do you deal with moving on while your heart is still with someone who never gave you closure?

 Why do I miss him?
-If it’s an emotionally unavailable, empathetically bankrupt (and possibly narcissistic or worse), ex that consistently devalued, disrespected, gave you mixed signals and lied to you – a hot-one-minute-cold-the-next, passive aggressive and responsibility-avoidant ex that you’re missing – here’s why…
+If it’s an emotionally unavailable, empathetically bankrupt (and possibly narcissistic or worse), ex that consistently gaslight, gave you mixed signals and lied to you – a hot-one-minute-cold-the-next, passive-aggressive and responsibility-avoidant ex that you’re missing – here’s why…

 “Why do I miss him?”
 You miss him because you’re convinced that if you stop investing for a hot minute, he’s going to be a better/changed man in a better relationship with a better girl.